soomtong/blititor/docs/develop/convention.md

 __could you do me a favor?__

-please use 4 space in *.js file. but *.html, *.css depends on each css frameworks.
+please use 4 space or 4 tab in *.js file. but *.html, *.css depends on each css frameworks.

 ## Variable or Class Convention